sdorra/airline/docs/guide/restrictions/custom.md

 #### finalValidate()

 `finalValidate()` is called after all tokens have been parsed but before the parser returns the generated command to the caller.
-Therefore this can be used to enforce restrictions that need to expect the final state of the parser e.g. [`@MutuallyExclusiveWith`](../annotations/mutually-exclusive-with.html) or [`@Required`](../annotations/required.html)
+Therefore this can be used to enforce restrictions that need to inspect the final state of the parser e.g. [`@MutuallyExclusiveWith`](../annotations/mutually-exclusive-with.html) or [`@Required`](../annotations/required.html)

 You will be passed the current parser state and the option/arguments metadata as appropriate.